Wilh. Steinberg

 Wilh.
 Steinberg is a piano manufacturer in Eisenberg, Germany.

 The company was founded by the Geyer family in 1877 in Eisenberg, Germany.
 After the reunification of Germany the company merged with several other East German piano companies.
 In 2013, Wilh.
 Steinberg was bought by Parsons Music Group, a company based in Hong Kong.

 With Parsons investment, Wilh.
 Steinberg was able to develop and expand their range of pianos.

-Current Grand Piano Models
+Grand piano models

 Signature Series

 These pianos are made in Germany with actions by Renner and keyboards by Kluge.
 Grand cabinets are supplied by Parsons Music in China.

 Performance Series

 Performance series models are entirely made by Parsons Music in China using Thüringer designs.